owntracks/recorder/README.md

 ## API

 The _recorder_'s API provides most of the functions that are surfaced by _ocat_.
-Both GET and POST requests are supported, and if a username and device are needed, these can be passed in via `X-Limit-User` and `X-Limit-Device` headers alternatively to GET or POST parameters.
+GET and POST requests are supported, and if a username and device are needed, these can be passed in via `X-Limit-User` and `X-Limit-Device` headers alternatively to GET or POST parameters.
 (From and To dates may also be specified as `X-Limit-From` and `X-Limit-To` respectively.)

 The API endpoint is at `/api/0` and is followed by the verb.